 Further, the Research Team has miniaturized the device to only 3-pounds and hopes that the Wearable Artificial Kidney will lead to less heart disease, strokes, and trips to the hospital.
 For those wondering about how the device is connected, it is still unclear.
 However, Dr. Gura did say, “Patients do not have to connect to the bloodstream with this device – the connection to the bloodstream never changes.
 The patients can go about their lives during the day, and then when they’re in bed, they connect the WAK to the night mode.
 We can even put the night mode in a pillow or a teddy bear.”

 Keep your eyes peeled for further updates.
 If you want more information about upcoming Human Trials for the Wearable Artificial Implantable Kidney, then complete the below form:

-How long have you been waiting for a kidney transplant?
-Do you have any tips on how other patients can improve their chances and maintain their morale while waiting for a kidney?
-Share your responses with the over 38,900 Friends at the KidneyBuzz.com Facebook Fan page (click here).
-Moreover, consider following the over 115,000 monthly visitors to KidneyBuzz.com for your Number One (#1) source of Daily News, Information, Impact Meals, Inspirational Quotes, and tailored Products and Services which teach Chronic Kidney Disease, Dialysis, Kidney Transplant, Diabetes and High Blood Pressure patients how to better manage and improve their lives.
+Are you excited for the Wearable Artificial Kidney?
+Would you consider taking part in the upcoming Human Trials?
+Share your insights with the nearly 82,000 KidneyBuzz.com Facebook friends (click here).
+Also, share this article far-and-wide so that others in the community can gain inspiration knowing that the Artificial Implantable Kidney is drawing nearer.
+Moreover, consider following the nearly 250,000 monthly visitors on KidneyBuzz.com for your Number One (#1) source of Daily News, Information, Impact Meals, Inspirational Quotes, and tailored Products and Services which teach Chronic Kidney Disease, Dialysis, Kidney Transplant, Diabetes and High Blood Pressure patients how to better manage and improve their lives.